jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-08-27-tight-aggresive.md

 Just like in poker there are people that win big with an extremely tight style and people that win big with an extremely loose style.

+But the vast majority of world class players play tight aggressive.

 I've personally oscillated between playing too tight and too loose.

 Shipped a bunch of crap without thinking about it.